crisfervil/TinyChat/README.md

 Tiny chat application that works on a LAN infrastructure

 # Description
-What's the minimun number of lines of code do you need to write a messenger application that works in a LAN network?
+What's the minimun number of lines of code do you need to write a messenger application that works on a LAN network?

 That's a question I've asked my colleagues the other day, and this is my proposed solution.